Batoru1/fcc-survey-form/README.md

 I guess the validation just works

 the code AS it IS now only with HTML passes the checkbox on fcc site, but I will try to style it with css now, so the page layout looks as close to the example site.

+added divs for styling with css

+so far no conflict with fcc checker